-- A Prenup deals with the division of your assets
+1. A Prenup deals with the division of your assets

 For this reason, some people think that a Prenup is unromantic and that it's strange to think about splitting up before you've even said "I do".
 But really it's just about providing clarity, so if things to do go wrong in the future, you both know who owns what.

-- A Prenup can include any assets you want
+2. A Prenup can include any assets you want

 Most Prenups deal with assets that have been acquired before the relationship.
 However, you can also look ahead to assets that may be acquired during the marriage.
-For example, you might be aware that you are going to inherit your Great Auntie Nora’s fortune when she passes away, and you want to ensure it's protected from the marriage pot when you do eventually receive it.
+For example, you might be expecting an inheritance in the future, and you want to ensure it's protected from the marriage pot when you do receive it.

-- Prenups aren’t legally binding in England & Wales, but...
+3. Prenups aren’t legally binding in England & Wales, but...

 In 2010 there was a landmark ruling in the case of Radmacher v Granatino where the Judge enforced a Prenuptial Agreement that the couple had entered into 12 years earlier.
 Since then Prenups have carried more authority in the Family Courts.
-So if a future divorce settlement is disputed and you’ve got a Prenup in place, the above case sets a precedence for a Judge to uphold the terms of your Prenup; providing it is written correctly by a Family Law Solicitor.
+So if a future divorce settlement is disputed and you’ve got a Prenup in place, the above case sets a precedence for a Judge to uphold the terms of your Prenup; providing it is properly drafted by a Family Law Solicitor.

 A Judge will only enforce a Prenup if he/she is satisfied that:

-• The agreement is fair and reasonable
+- the agreement is fair and reasonable

-• The agreement meets the needs of any children who were alive when the Prenup was signed, or who have been born since
+- the agreement meets the needs of any children who were alive when the Prenup was signed, or who have been born since

-- A Prenup can help to avoid a potential 50/50 split of your assets
+5. A Prenup can help to avoid a potential 50/50 split of your assets